A Community Proposal

 Paul Allen purchased the Seahawks in 1997 for roughly $194 million.
 At today's projected valuation, that represents a return north of 35 times the original investment.

-Now imagine what your share could be worth in 30 years...
-(But who would ever sell?)
+Now imagine what your share could be worth in 30 years... but we both know you'd never sell.

 Kickoff is approaching.
 When the season opens, will you be watching as a fan, or as an owner?